PuneetRawatFL/nodejs/README.md

 1. **Breaking Changes**:

-    - **Major Version Updates**: Be cautious with major version updates, as they may introduce breaking changes that could affect your application.
+    - **Major Version Updates**: Be cautious with major version updates, as they may introduce breaking changes that could affect the application.
 Always read the release notes and changelog for major version updates.

 2. **Testing**:

-    - **Thorough Testing**: Before updating packages, especially in a production environment, make sure to thoroughly test your application to ensure everything works as expected.
+    - **Thorough Testing**: Before updating packages, especially in a production environment, make sure to thoroughly test the application to ensure everything works as expected.

 3. **Dependencies of Dependencies**: